dylanirlbeck/tailwind-ppx/README.md

 ### Moving or changing your `tailwind.css` file

-If your `tailwind.css` file changes (or you move it) you'll need to rebuild your project - for example, `yarn clean && yarn build` if in BuckleScript.
+If your `tailwind.css` file changes (or you move it) you'll need to rebuild your project - for example, `bsb -clean-world` and `bsb -make-world` if in BuckleScript.
 At this time, `tailwind-ppx` does not automatically watch for changes, though this is on the roadmap.

 ## Features